gmail unsubscribeemail managementproductivity

 • Unsubscribe button next to each

-Step 5: Bulk select unwanted senders (New!)
+Step 5: Bulk select unwanted senders (new!)
 You can now select up to 10 senders at once using checkboxes.

 Step 6: Click "Unsubscribe from selected" Gmail handles multiple unsubscribe requests simultaneously.